Can the scientific endeavour become sustainable as it becomes reliant on distributed teams?

 Some scientists has thus been able to raise limited research funding.
 That’s the case of Angelica Menchaca, a PhD student in bat evolution and ecology at the University of Bristol, UK.
 She successfully crowdfunded her research to the tune of €6,200 ($7,000), using the platform Experiment.com.
 As a Mexican student studying in the UK, Menchaca receives a stipend for living expenses but no money for the research itself.
 “I used the money for field trips and DNA analysis.
 It funded the first chapter of my thesis,” says Menchaca, “You have to create your own opportunities to succeed in science.”

 Academia has traditionally been a place where researchers were insulated from money worries.
 But those days are long gone.
 And every little revenue stream could help researchers hold their heads above water and keep research groups intact.
 According to Oudghiri, we must ask “how science can use uberisation to move forward.”
 Clearly, “uberisation is one radical solution and the opposite to [employing] civil servants and full stability,” says Mirambeau.
 The challenge now is to further leverage uberisation for the good of science and scientists; keeping the best bits while sensibly jettisoning the bad.

-Featured image credit: fdecomite (CC BY 2.0)
+Featured image credit: CC BY 2.0 by fdecomite

 Go back to the Special Issue: Uberisation of Science